 - Arrange the chicken in an oven proof baking dish and roast at 230℃/450℉ for 25 minutes till skin turns golden (it doesn't need to be properly cooked though at this stage).

-- Stir in 1 tablespoon garlic, 1 tablespoon ginger, 2 green chillies, 1 teaspoon salt and 3 tablespoons baharat spices.
+- Stir in 1 tablespoon garlic, 1 tablespoon ginger, 2 green chillies, 1 teaspoon salt and 3 tablespoon baharat spice mix.
 Saute for 1 minute then add 400 g tomatoes, cover and cook for 5 minutes.

-- Pour in 500 ml water and use a stick blender to blend to a smooth sauce.
+- Use a stick blender to blend to a smooth sauce.
 Add the halved 2 dried black limes then arrange browned chicken pieces over the top, cover and cook for 10 minutes.

-- Stir in the seasoned 800 g basmati rice, replace the cover and cook for another 20 minutes.
-Garnish with 2 tablespoons fresh parsley 2 tablespoons lemon juice and 2 tablespoons pomegranate seeds then serve warm with a side serving of raita.
+- Stir in the half cooked rice, replace the cover and cook for another 20 minutes.
+Garnish with 2 tablespoon fresh parsley 2 tablespoon lemon juice and 2 tablespoon pomegranate seeds then serve warm with a side serving of raita.

 Notes